icsnju/AimDroid-ICSME-2017/install-AimDroid-on-an-emulator.md

-The following guide is about how to setup AimDroid on an emulator and Mac OS.
+The following guide is about how to setup AimDroid on an emulator on Mac OS.

 There are simply five main steps.